Healthcare

 Routing / nurse line / general info 10-15% 70-85%

 Blend those together and the weighted average lands between 50% and 70% of total inbound volume that a modern voice agent can resolve end-to-end without touching a human.
-That's not a vendor promise — it's what the math produces when you multiply volume share by realistic deflection rates.
+That's not a vendor promise.
+It's what the math produces when you multiply volume share by realistic deflection rates.

 The math: how to reduce front desk call volume by 50%